spacetelescope/poppy/docs/index.rst

 Documentation for POPPY
 =========================

-POPPY (Physical Optics Propagation in PYthon) is, unsurprisingly, a Python package that simulates physical optical propagation including diffraction.
+POPPY (Physical Optics Propagation in PYthon) is a Python package that simulates physical optical propagation including diffraction.
 It implements a flexible framework for modeling Fraunhofer (far-field) diffraction and point spread function formation, particularly in the context of astronomical telescopes.